qwertie/ecsharp/lllpg/6-how-to-write-a-parser.md

 }
 ~~~

-The `laType` option tells LLLPG that your actual token type is `TokenType`.
+The `laType` option tells LLLPG that your token type enum is `TokenType`.
 The `matchType: int` option is required because the base class uses `int` instead.
-And the `terminalType: Token` indicates that when you write something like `n:TT.Number`, the data type of `n` should be `Token`.
+And the `terminalType: Token` indicates that when you write something like `n:TokenType.Number`, the data type of `n` should be `Token`.

 Producing a Loyc syntax tree
 ----------------------------